Brandon-Martinez27/fitbit_time_series_forecasting/README.md

 - Created a CSV of the next two week predictions

 ### Conclusions
-><b>Clean the current data set to obtain workable data</b>: I used a spreadsheet to clean up the data >initially to be read into a DataFrame from a CSV.
-I cleaned the data and preprocessed it for exploration and >modeling.
+>**Clean the current data set to obtain workable data**:
+>I used a spreadsheet to clean up the data initially to be read into a DataFrame from a CSV.
+I cleaned the data and preprocessed it for exploration and modeling.
 >
-><b>Draw conclusions on the individual who wore the fitness tracker</b>: This person is a weekend warrior. >They stay active on weekends and probably just focus on work duting the week.
-They're most active in the >summer which is typical for the vacation season.
-They may be hiking in the early fall since floors are >highest in September.
+>**Draw conclusions on the individual who wore the fitness tracker**:
+>This person is a weekend warrior.
+They stay active on weekends and probably just focus on work duting the week.
+They're most active in the summer which is typical for the vacation season.
+They may be hiking in the early fall since floors are highest in September.
 >
-><b>Make predictions on the two weeks of missing data</b>: We are basing all our predictions on the 30 day >rolling average since those predictions have the smallest chance of error.
+>**Make predictions on the two weeks of missing data**:
+>We are basing all our predictions on the 30 day rolling average since those predictions have the smallest chance of error.

 <b>Next Steps</b>
 - There isn't enough data.
 It's was difficult to see any trends or seaonality with less than a years worth of data.
 With more data, we can spot long term results.